akabe/ocaml-jupyter/README.md

 [NbConvertApp] Writing 463004 bytes to notebooks/introduction.html
 ```

 For exporting `.ml` files, we recommend [Jupyter-NBConvert-OCaml][Jupyter-NBConvert-OCaml].
-It outputs `.ml` files with markdown cells as comments.
+It outputs `.ml` files with Markdown cells as comments.
 After installation of Jupyter-NBConvert-OCaml, you can use `--to ocaml` option to export a `.ml` file:

 ```console
 $ jupyter nbconvert --to ocaml notebooks/introduction.ipynb